La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 fusra
 : $x_1$ rots or decays with agent $x_2$

-Such parenthetical remarks can go anywhere interjections can — meaning pretty much anywhere in a Lojban sentence.
-With parentheses, just like with quotes, you need to know where the parenthesis starts, and where it ends.
+Parenthetical remarks can go anywhere interjections can, meaning they can be placed pretty much anywhere in a Lojban sentence.
+With parentheses, just like with quotes, you need to know where the parenthesis starts and where it ends.

 ### Fixing errors in speech

-When screwing a sentence up, knowing how to correct yourself is a good idea.
+When correcting yourself, it's important to know how to fix your mistakes.
 You can use two words to delete your previous words:

 si
-: deletion: deletes last word only
+: deletion: deletes the last word only

 sa
-: deletion: deletes back until next cmavo spoken
+: deletion: deletes back until the next cmavo spoken

-The function of them is obvious: they delete words as if they have never been spoken.
-They do not work inside certain quotes (all quotes except **lu…li'u**), though, as that would leave it impossible to quote these words.
-Several **si** in a row deletes several words.
+They delete words as if those words have never been spoken.
+However, they do not work inside certain quotes (all quotes except **lu…li'u**), as that would make it impossible to quote these words.
+Using multiple **si** in a row deletes multiple words.

-When you make a mistake while speaking (factual or grammatical) in English you don't normally bother to correct it even if you realize you made a mistake in the first place.
+In English, when you make a mistake while speaking (factual or grammatical), you usually don't bother to correct it, even if you realize you made a mistake.
 That's because English is fairly redundant (for this very reason!).
-In English if we catch ourselves making an error, we stumble out a correction that will do the trick, without going into details like how many words should be cancelled: context usually helps us.
-So if I say
+If we catch ourselves making an error in English, we quickly provide a correction without going into details like how many words should be canceled: context usually helps us.
+For example:

 > _I'm learning the English word, … er, Lojban word._

-context and common sense dictate that _Lojban word_ is meant to replace _English word_.
+Context and common sense dictate that _Lojban word_ is meant to replace _English word_.
 But what if it was meant to replace _I'm learning the English word_?
-We wouldn't normally care, in natural languages.
+We wouldn't normally care in natural languages.

-But Lojban allows you to be more precise about what words you are correcting.
+However, Lojban allows you to be more precise about which words you are correcting.

 **si** erases the immediately preceding word.
 If you want to erase two words in a row, you say **si si** after them.
-So the correction above would be in Lojban
+In Lojban, the correction above would be:

 > **.i mi tadni le glico valsi si si lojbo valsi**
 > _I'm learning the English word, … er, Lojban word._